 18. Upon receiving the EAP-Success message, the UE derives the MSK as specified in step 11, if it has not derived the MSK earlier.
 The UE uses the first 256-bit of MSK as PMK to perform 4-way handshake to establish a secure connection with the WLAN AN.

+NOTE 3: An alternative deployment when both the UE and WLAN AN support FT procedure as specified in IEEE 802.11 [I] is to use FT relying on MSK (available to the WLAN AN and UE) to generate the keys necessary.